-Over the year, the Group's AuM grew by 20% coming to \$3,610m at December 31, 2022.
-This growth was driven by injected capital and was in line with our business plan.
+Over the year, the Group's Assets Under Management grew by 25% coming to \$6,449 million at December 31, 2024.
+This growth was in line with our business plan.
 At the same time, market risk exposure increased in absolute terms in line with the growth of the balance sheet and in relative terms due to the introduction of new risks:

-- In line with the investment plan modest risk asset allocations were added to the balance sheet in credit and equity funds. - A measurement of inflation risk in the CGL balance sheet was also added to the framework in Q4 2022, increasing risk utilisation.
-Market risk exposure remained within risk appetite throughout 2022.
+- In line with the investment plan modest risk asset allocations were added to the balance sheet in credit and equity funds. - Market risk exposure remained within risk appetite throughout 2024.